atesgoral/ates.dev/src/index.md

 ## Latest Post

-Where I write about code, techniques, stories from the IT realm.
+I write about code, techniques, stories from the IT realm.

 {% assign latest_post = collections.posts | last %}